zaczap/bios201/Workshop2/README.md

 igv.sh
 ```
-Be patient while IGV lauches in a seperate graphical window.
+Be patient while IGV lauches in a separate graphical window.
 This can take
 a bit of time.
 Once the IGV window appears, go to File -> Load from file.
 You should then navigate to and select `bam_pass2/Norm1_Aligned.out.sorted.bam`.